 Digital transformation is also driving improvements in service delivery.
-We are already a digitalfocused organisation, leading on many aspects of digital conservation, online engagement, education, events and interpretation.
-We look now to forge further ahead, capitalising on new digital capabilities and opportunities, moving at speed towards an approach which is digital-bydesign.
+We are already a digital-focused organisation, leading on many aspects of digital conservation, online engagement, education, events and interpretation.
+We look now to forge further ahead, capitalising on new digital capabilities and opportunities, moving at speed towards an approach which is digital-by-design.

+KPI 9: Grow trust and confidence in Historic Environment Scotland What success will look like:

+- Improved our corporate reputation with stakeholders and the public - Increased the number and range of organisations seeking to partner with us

+Priority 2024-25: Sector Resilience

-KPI 9: Grow trust and confidence in Historic Environment ScotlandWhat success will look like:Improved our corporate reputation with stakeholders and the public Increased the number and range of organisations seeking to partner with us : Sector Resilience Deliverables for 2024-25 What Success Will Look Like Our Past, Our Future 5.1 Worked with our partners to sustain and enhance the benefits of Scotland's historic environment for people and communities now and into the future through the implementation of Our Past, Our Future - Fully Achieved: Published and disseminated baseline and first year progress report for Our Past, Our Future , by 30 September 2024 - Partially Achieved: Published and disseminated baseline and first year progress report for Our Past, Our Future after 30 September 2024 due to significant disruption outwith our control - Not Achieved: Published and disseminated baseline and first year progress report for Our Past, Our Future after 30 September 2024 but with no significant disruption outwith our control KPI 10: Enhance the sustainability of Historic Enviro What success will look like: Increased the diversity of our income sources Our people have the skills to deliver our strateg Priority 2024-2 25: Building HES Deliverables for 2024-25 What Success Will Look Like Financial Sustainability 5.2 Improved our organisational resilience and financial sustainability Fully Achieved: - Transitioned to new business model by 31 March 2025 - New financial strategy approved by 31 March 2025 Partially Achieved: - Transition to new business model underway but not yet complete by 31 March 2025 - New financial strategy developed but not yet approved by 31 March 2025 Not Achieved: - Transition to new business model not started by 31 March 2025 - New financial strategy not developed by 31 March 2025 Our People 5.3 Delivered and implemented Year 5 of our People Strategy 2020-2025 - Fully Achieved: Delivered 75% or more of Year 5 actions in our People Strategy by 31 March 2025 reopie Strategy 2020-2023 - Partially Achieved: Delivered 60% or more of Year 5 actions in our People Strategy by 31 March 2025 - Not Achieved: Delivered less than 60% of Year 5 actions in our People Strategy by 31 March 2025
+Our Past, Our Future

+5.1 Worked with our partners to sustain and enhance the benefits of Scotland's historic environment for people and communities now and into the future through the implementation of Our Past, Our Future

+- Fully Achieved: Published and disseminated baseline and first year progress report for Our Past, Our Future, by 30 September 2024 - Partially Achieved: Published and disseminated baseline and first year progress report for Our Past, Our Future after 30 September 2024 due to significant disruption outwith our control - Not Achieved: Published and disseminated baseline and first year progress report for Our Past, Our Future after 30 September 2024 but with no significant disruption outwith our control

+KPI 10: Enhance the sustainability of Historic Environment Scotland What success will look like:

+- Increased the diversity of our income sources - Our people have the skills to deliver our strategic priorities

+Priority 2024-25: Building HES

+Financial Sustainability

+5.2 Improved our organisational resilience and financial sustainability

+- Fully Achieved: - Transitioned to new business model by 31 March 2025 - New financial strategy approved by 31 March 2025

+Partially Achieved:

+- Transition to new business model underway but not yet complete by 31 March 2025 - New financial strategy developed but not yet approved by 31 March 2025

+Not Achieved:

+- Transition to new business model not started by 31 March 2025 - New financial strategy not developed by 31 March 2025

+Our People

+5.3 Delivered and implemented Year 5 of our People Strategy 2020-2025

+- Fully Achieved: Delivered 75% or more of Year 5 actions in our People Strategy by 31 March 2025 - Partially Achieved: Delivered 60% or more of Year 5 actions in our People Strategy by 31 March 2025 - Not Achieved: Delivered less than 60% of Year 5 actions in our People Strategy by 31 March 2025

+Transformation

-Transformation 5.4 Continued to transform the way we work to ensure our operations deliver best value in line with the Public Bodies Reform agenda, including delivery of our Digital Strategy and HES-Digital function Achieved: Delivered 80% or more of the annually planned digital activities and the approved investment project milestones by 31 March 2025 Partially Achieved: Delivered between 60% and 79% of the annually planned digital activities and the approved investment project milestones by 31 March 2025 - Not Achieved: Delivered less than 60% of the annually planned digital activities and the approved investment project milestones by 31 March 2025
+5.4 Continued to transform the way we work to ensure our operations deliver best value in line with the Public Bodies Reform agenda, including delivery of our Digital Strategy and HES-Digital function

+- Achieved: Delivered 80% or more of the annually planned digital activities and the approved investment project milestones by 31 March 2025 - Partially Achieved: Delivered between 60% and 79% of the annually planned digital activities and the approved investment project milestones by 31 March 2025 - Not Achieved: Delivered less than 60% of the annually planned digital activities and the approved investment project milestones by 31 March 2025